 Management Of Natural Light & Solar Heat Gain

 Total solar heat gain depends on several factors like U-value and shading coefficient of glass, and horizontal and vertical shading elements on the façade, explains Varghese.
 Out of these, first factor purely depends on the coatings and processes on the glass.
-However, the second and the third factors can be achieved by suitably playing with orientation of the building and shading elements.
+However, the second and the third factors can be achieved by suitably playing with the orientation of the building and shading elements.
 In fact, to enable the interior of the building receive natural daylight, we can use a technology called light shelf like an internal chajja placed horizontally at 8 feet height with very glossy reflecting surface on top, points out Varghese.

 Reflective glass, also known as solar control glass, reduces heat gain and glare from the exterior and allows optimum VLT to the interior.
 It facilitates energy savings through reduction in interior solar heat gain and HVAC, and air-conditioning costs, explains Khanna.